 - B.A., Pepperdine University, Political Science, 2001

-Prior to joining the firm, Ms. Wiltshire Alstead served as a law clerk for Judge Gregg W. Zive of the U.S. Bankruptcy Court in Reno, an extern for the U.S. Bankruptcy Court for the District of Nevada, and a legal intern for the Office of the United States Trustee in San Diego, California.
-She also worked for a boutique bankruptcy and creditors’ rights firm in Las Vegas.
+Ms. Alstead previously served as a law clerk for Judge Gregg W. Zive of the U.S. Bankruptcy Court in Reno, and an extern for the U.S. Bankruptcy Court for the District of Nevada.

 Commercial & Complex Litigation

 Ms. Alstead’s litigation practice encompasses a broad range of business related disputes.
 She has worked with a variety of claims such as breach of contract, breach of guaranty, declaratory relief, breach of implied covenant of good faith and fair dealing, indemnity, contribution, fraud, negligence, construction defects, misconduct of corporate officers and directors, corporate governance issues, breach of fiduciary duties, deficiency actions, Nevada’s One Action Rule, commercial landlord/tenant disputes, lockouts and evictions.
 She has assisted with collection on distressed loans, receiverships, real estate foreclosure, and post-judgment collection efforts.
 She has worked on these matters at the lower and appellate levels.
 She is experienced in all phases of litigation including initial investigation, negotiations and settlement, drafting pleadings, discovery, motion practice, trial, and post-judgment collections.
 Her clients include individuals, entrepreneurs, small businesses, single purpose entities, large corporations, financial institutions and banks, insurers and third party administrators, employers, and agencies created to act as receivers for failed businesses such as financial institutions and insurance companies.